 The Brief: By and large, the Australian-U.S. alliance is considered by the majority of political, policy, and media elites on both sides of the Pacific Pond to be mutually beneficial, indeed essential.
 But behind this pact, like as with so many countries with economic, strategic and/or military ties to the empire du jour, there is a downside, one rarely acknowledged — and when it is, often rejected — in public discourse.
-More Australians though are beginning to express considerable concern (a reality borne out by recent PEW research findings).
+More people though are beginning to express considerable concern.
 This mindset is precipitated in no small measure by the increasingly heavy-handed influence the U.S. seeks to exert globally.
 This is exemplified as much by its well-documented interference in the affairs of other countries and its propensity for imposing its frequently self-serving economic and strategic agenda on the international community.
 Along with examining why Australia might benefit from re-assessing the oft-presumed advantages of this partnership, and from there, seeking a more independent pathway, we will also reveal some of the past history of this complex, and for the U.S. in the ongoing pursuit of its hegemonic (global) ambition, sure to be a increasingly vital, geopolitical partnership.

 — High Dudgeon in Low Latitudes —

 As we’ll see such “detriment” includes one momentous and consequential CIA-inspired gambit in 1975 that culminated in the ousting of our then duly elected prime minister (PM).
-In short, it was a coup d’état, the hammer in the U.S. foreign policy toolbox, the resort to which being a recurring theme in the Washington playbook.
+In short, a coup d’état, the sledge-hammer in the U.S. foreign policy toolbox, the resort to which being a recurring theme in the Washington playbook then and since.